 The Russian Blue is what scientists call a naturally occurring breed.
-This means that it’s a breed that was created through natural selection (think Darwin) rather than artificial selection (selective cross-breeding done by humans).
+This means that it’s a breed created through natural selection (think Darwin) rather than artificial selection (selective cross-breeding done by humans).

 Russian Blue breeders take this seriously and work hard to keep them that way.

-The Blue’s exact origin is lost to history, but it’s said to have been a favorite of the Czars of Russia and of Britain’s Queen Victoria.
+The Blue’s exact origin is lost to history, but it’s said to have been a favorite of the Russian Czars and Britain’s Queen Victoria.
 Historians believe they arrived in Europe on ships from Arkhangelsk, Russia.
 It was known for some time as the Archangel Cat.